-- I. Lust and the Abdicating Male - Lust is the coveting that which is not yours; Lust is insatiable Proverbs 27:20 - Lust is unnatural Genesis 2:18-25 - Lust leads only to disobedience against God Romans 1:24, 26-27 - A man acting on his lust is being seduced.
+- I. Lust and the Abdicating Male - Lust is the coveting that which is others; it is insatiable (Prov.
+27:20); it is unnatural (Gen. 2:18-25) - Lust leads only to disobedience against God Romans 1:24, 26-27 - A man acting on his lust is being seduced.
 He is weak, he is effeminate and he is being led to destruction Proverbs 7:6-23 - Acting on our lust addles our minds and corrupts our souls - II.
-Fornication-1 Corinthians 6:9-20 - Fornication is sexual activity in the absence of a marriage covenant. - Fornicators do not go to heaven - Fornication changes who you are - Fornicating Christians include Christ and His body in their sin - III.
+Fornication- 1 Corinthians 6:9-20 - Fornication is sexual activity in the absence of a marriage covenant. - Fornicators do not go to heaven - Fornication changes who you are - Fornicating Christians include Christ and His body in their sin - III.
 Adultery Matthew 5:27-30 - Adultery begins in the heart.
 The problem is one of "heart rebellion," and Christ makes it clear we are all adulterers.
 Cutting off one's members will not solve the problem. - IV.
 Sodomy - Is a sin.
 It may be genetic, but it is prohibited in the Bible Genesis 2:18-25; Romans 1:27 - V. Masturbation - Is not specifically prohibited by the Bible, but can rarely be done without the accompanying sin of lust.
 Whatever its spiritual status may be, it is lousy training for sex in a marriage - VI.
 Celibacy - You may be called to life-long celibacy.
 If not, you are called to be celibate during singleness, but you are also being called to marriage, which you should pursue with diligence, holiness and patience. - VII.
-Solutions for Sexual Holiness-Romans 6:12; 1 Peter 1:13-16; Ephesians 2:4-10 - Motivations to maintain sexual holiness - Fear of God.
-Remember that God judges we should be satisfied with our wife's breasts, or none at all, because God judges - o Desire for salvation.
-See our lust in the light of eternity it is fleeting and suicidal - Love of a good wife - o Fear of slavery and moral stupidity; Keeping of a good reputation - o Fear of financial consequences - Desire for good health - Means to maintain sexual holiness Wisdom - o Watch your doctrine set your minds on things above.
-Study God's Word - Watch your heart be honest with yourself and accountable to others - Love your wife-the good sex that comes from loving one's wife is a powerful protection from sexual sin - Watch your eyes - o Listen to your parents - o Practice self-control, a fruit of the Spirit, in all areas of your life
+Solutions for Sexual Holiness- Romans 6:12; 1 Peter 1:13-16; Ephesians 2:4-10 - Motivations to maintain sexual holiness - Fear of God.
+Remember that God judges we should be satisfied with our wife's breasts, or none at all, because God judges - Desire for salvation.
+See our lust in the light of eternity it is fleeting and suicidal - Love of a good wife - Fear of slavery and moral stupidity; Keeping of a good reputation - Fear of financial consequences - Desire for good health - Means to maintain sexual holiness Wisdom - Watch your doctrine set your minds on things above.
+Study God's Word - Watch your heart be honest with yourself and accountable to others - Listen to your parents; Love your wife- the good sex that comes from loving one's wife is a powerful protection from sexual sin - Watch your eyes - Practice self-control, a fruit of the Spirit, in all areas of your life

-^{} Material for this lesson taken from "Fidelity: What it Means to be a One Woman Man," by Douglas Wilson
+^{} This lesson uses material from Fidelity: What it Means to be a One Woman Man by Douglas Wilson